 Your Corporate Presentation is the one you bring out to dazzle new prospects - but what if you're competing with global players with deeper marketing pockets and more impressive client lists?
 How will you excite prospects to engage with you and not them?
 We show you 15 hacks to make your presentation unforgettable - regardless of your marketing budget.

 First impressions are critical

-Assuming your presentation skills (how you present) are in good shape, this post is about what you present to convince prospects to take the next step with you.
-At this stage, your goal is to stay in the game and move to the next stage, regardless of what happens to others.
+This post is about what you present to convince prospects to take the next step with you,; we assume that your presentation skills are in good shape.
+At this stage, your singular goal is to stay in the game and move to the next stage.

-Your corporate presentation is often part of your first in-person meeting with the prospect organisation, and the audience is typically a small group.
+Your corporate presentation is often part of your first in-person meeting with the prospect's organisation, and the audience is typically a small group.
 You want to make an impact in a short time, so aim for 10-15 minutes, and allow 45-50 minutes for the meat of the meeting.
-Your presentation is just the appetiser to get them hungry for the rest of the meeting.
+Your presentation is just the appetiser to get them hungry for what follows.
 It’s not the reason for it.